E-business/E-government/E-commerce

 Examples of exchanges you might explore:

-• COVISENT.
+• The rich history of COVISENT.
 On February 25, 2000 Daimler/Chrysler, Ford Motor Company, and General Motors founded Covisint to serve as the world's largest online business-to-business exchange for the automotive industry.
 The original vision for Covisint was for all participants to makes gains by reducing new vehicle development cycles to a year and a half or less, reduce order-to-delivery cycles, and reduce costs through efficiencies from asset sharing.
-Although Covisint has not generated the projected revenues initially promised, investors such as Ford have declared they did not lose money on their investment .
-But other automakers have refused to do business on an open exchange because of the fear of competitor espionage.
+Although Covisint did not initially generate the projected revenues initially promised, investors such as Ford declared they did not lose money on their investment.
+But other automakers refused to do business on an open exchange because of the fear of competitor espionage.
 Despite the real or perceived risks of such ventures, clearly B2B exchanges are opening up new opportunities for managing critical commodities.
-According to Covisint’s Website, today Covisint supports over 266,000 users from 30,000 organizations in nearly 100 countries in the global automotive industry.
-(See http://www.covisent.com/)
+According to Covisint’s Website, today Covisint users from 90,000 organizations!
+(See http://www.covisent.com/) The site also had podcasts and other great information.

 Prior groups have done some interesting presentations on the following exchanges: